 Open Google Search Console dashboard, and click on Legacy tools and report > URL Parameters.

-Now you’ll redirect to a new tab for URL Parameters of Google Search Console.
+You’ll redirect to a new tab for URL Parameters of Google Search Console.

 If you’ve been using Blogger Blogspot blog for a long time, you may see a similar interface as displayed above.
 Now, check the “m” parameter, is it listed or not?
-If listed, it’s left on google that let Googlebot Decide, but we’ve to change this.
+If listed, it’s left on google that Let Googlebot Decide, but we’ve to change this.
 Click on Edit, and you’ll see a pop-up window to define that parameter setting:

 - Select: No, it doesn’t affect pages content